umer480/kubernetes/services.md

 #### Very Very important   - on which worker node port actually  open ?????

-When you use nodeport then it open on all Kubernetes worker nodes –  all worker nodes will listen to that port. kubelets process handels it internally using iptables rules.
+When you use nodeport then it open on all Kubernetes worker nodes –  all worker nodes will listen to that port. kube-proxy process handels it internally using iptables rules.